danielSafonyan/deep-concentration-tracker/README.md

 -CSS

 ### Setup
 To start using the app, simply use the link [https://danielsafonyan.github.io/deep-concentration-tracker/] or clone the repository, start your own server [using vs code extension Live Server: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer] and open index.html.
-You can then start creating new words.

 ### Contributing
 This is an open-source project and contributions are welcome.
 If you would like to make significant changes, please open an issue to discuss them first.